 Third DWI Offenses in Odessa

-A driver found guilty of a third DWI offense may face two to ten years in prison and a fine of $10,000.
-The judge may also order that the driver installs an ignition interlock device, require them to complete up to 600 hours of community service, and/or revoke their driver’s license.
+A driver found guilty of a third DWI offense may face two to ten years in prison.
+As well as a fine of $10,000.
+The judge may also order that the driver installs an ignition interlock device.
+Require them to complete up to 600 hours of community service, and/or revoke their driver’s license.
 Assistance from a dedicated felony DWI lawyer in Odessa may be crucial to effectively pursue a more positive outcome when facing this particular charge.

 Learn More from an Odessa Felony DWI Attorney

-When facing a felony charge, especially one related to driving while intoxicated, it can be imperative that you understand the full extent of your risks and what steps you can take to avoid or mitigate them.
+When facing a felony charge, especially one related to driving while intoxicated.
+It can be imperative that you understand the full extent of your risks.
+As well as what steps you can take to avoid or mitigate them.
 An Odessa felony DWI lawyer who is familiar with these types of cases may be able to give you helpful guidance and advice.
 Schedule a meeting today to get started on your case.